Model category of diffeological spaces: Proofs of Theorems and

 is an equalizer in $Set$ by the proof of Proposition \ref{category D}(1) and \cite[Example 10.9.3]{Hi}.
 Thus, we have only to show that $i$ is initial.
 Note that the inclusion $\dot{\Delta}^{p} \longhookrightarrow \Delta^{p}$ is initial by definition, and recall the construction of colimits in $\dcal$ (see the proof of Proposition 2.1(1)).
 Then, we see that $i_{n}: B_{n-1} \longhookrightarrow B_{n}$, and hence, $i: A \longhookrightarrow B$ is initial. \end{proof} \if0 \begin{rem} As mentioned in Section 1, our approach applies to the category $\ccal h$ of Chen spaces as well.
 More precisely, since the categories $\ccal h$ and $\dcal$ share the convenient properties (1)-(3) in Section 1.1, we can define the standard $p$-simplices $\Delta^{p}_{\ccal h}$, verify Axioms 1-4 for $\Delta^{p}_{\ccal h}$, and establish a model structure on $\ccal h$ in the same manner as in the case of $\dcal$.

 Recall that we have an adjoint pair

 (cf. \cite[p.
 105]{S1}).
 We can easily see that $(\mathfrak{S_{o}}, \mathfrak{Ch}^{\sharp})$ is a Quillen pair (\cite[p.
 153]{H}).
 That $(\mathfrak{S_{o}}, \mathfrak{Ch}^{\sharp})$ is a pair of Quillen equivalences and that $(|\ |_{\dcal}, S^{\dcal})$ is a pair of Quillen equivalences are shown in the succeeding paper. \end{rem} \fi \if0 \begin{rem} The existence of the standard simplices $\Delta^p$ \ $(p\geq 0)$ satisfying Axioms 1-4 is a key to endowing a category of ``smooth objects'' with a model structure and establishing a Quillen equivalence with the category $\mathcal{S}$.
-In the forthcoming paper, it is shown that the standard simplices in $\mathcal{D}$ define standard simplices satisfying Axioms 1-4 in two important full subcategories of $\mathcal{D}$, and hence, model structures on them; one of the full subcategories is that of Fr\"{o}licher spaces (\cite[Section 23]{KM}). \end{rem} \fi \fi \begin{rem} We can also see that $\dcal$ is a cellular model category (\cite[Definition 12.1.1]{Hi}); conditions (1) and (2) in the definition are easily checked using Propositions \ref{adjointDC0} and \ref{Axiom 1}, and Lemma \ref{underlyinghornbdry} (cf. the proof of Lemma \ref{sequence}), and condition (3) in the definition is checked using \cite[Proposition 10.9.6 and Example 10.9.3]{Hi} and Proposition \ref{category D}(1). \end{rem} The following remark relates to the studies of Christensen-Wu \cite{CW} and Haraguchi-Shimakawa \cite{HS} (cf. Section 1).
+In the forthcoming paper, it is shown that the standard simplices in $\mathcal{D}$ define standard simplices satisfying Axioms 1-4 in two important full subcategories of $\mathcal{D}$, and hence, model structures on them; one of the full subcategories is that of Fr\"{o}licher spaces (\cite[Section 23]{KM}). \end{rem} \fi \fi \begin{rem} We can also see that $\dcal$ is a cellular model category; conditions (1) and (2) in \cite[Definition 12.1.1]{Hi} are easily checked using Propositions \ref{adjointDC0} and \ref{Axiom 1}, and Lemma \ref{underlyinghornbdry} (cf. the proof of Lemma \ref{sequence}), and condition (3) is checked using \cite[Proposition 10.9.6 and Example 10.9.3]{Hi} and Proposition \ref{category D}(1). \end{rem}